USDA-SCINet/scinet-site/sn_collections/_events/2025-06-11-Snakemake.md

 This pipeline can best be described by summarizing the rules, in the order that their actions are triggered:
 ![Flow of rules]({{ base.url }}/assets/img/events/snakemake/rulegraph.png)
 * **rule create_test_rf_dataset**
-    This rule will download the "Cars" dataset using R. From that dataset, it will make a table of response variables that includes "mpg" as numeric values and "good_mileage" as a categorical variable.
-The predictor and response tables are saved to the data/unit_test directory.
+    This rule will download the "Cars" dataset using R. From that dataset, it will make a table of response variables that includes `mpg` as numeric values and `good_mileage` as a categorical variable.
+The predictor and response tables are saved to the `data/unit_test` directory.
 * **rule rf_test_dataset:**
     Reads in the response columns one at a time to the random forest.
-The random forest makes a pdf graphic, saved to output/unit_test/graphics and and a table of the scikit learn scores (r squared for mgp and accuracy for good_milage) in output/unit_test/tables.
+The random forest makes a PDF graphic, saved to `output/unit_test/graphics` and a table of the scikit-learn scores (r squared for `mgp` and accuracy for `good_mileage`) in `output/unit_test/tables`.
 * **rule aggregate_rf_tables_test_data:**
     This rule tells Snakemake to look for the later output and then aggregates all the scores into a single file.
-This rule makes use of the expand() helper function, see https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#helpers-for-defining-rules to see all the helper functions.
+This rule makes use of the `expand()` helper function, see https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#helpers-for-defining-rules to see all the helper functions.
-    In this case, expand() creates a list of file paths for each of the *response_cols* wildcards, see [Our wildcards](#our-wildcards) for a bit more about wildcards.
+    In this case, `expand()` creates a list of file paths for each of the *response_cols* wildcards, see [Our wildcards](#our-wildcards) for a bit more about wildcards.
 * **rule all**
     This is the final rule that only has input.
-It a catch-all rule that holds the final output of all other rule chains.
+It is a catch-all rule that holds the final output of all other rule chains.
 If you have multiple chains of rules, the end product of each chain will go here.
 Note that there is a convention to name this rule "all", though it is not required by Snakemake.

 ### Our wildcards
 Wildcards enable Snakemake to identify and keep track of different files in the workflow.
-Our wildcards are defined on line 13 of the Snakefile as
+Our wildcards are defined on line 8 of the Snakefile as
 `response_cols = ["mpg","good_milage","car_name"]`
-These wildcards are the column names of data/unit_test/mtc_response.csv that we download in **rule create_test_rf_dataset**.
+These wildcards are the column names of `data/unit_test/mtc_response.csv` that we download in **rule create_test_rf_dataset**.
 You will notice that intermediate files for this workflow use those wildcards in the filenames.
 ![Rules with wildcards]({{ base.url }}/assets/img/events/snakemake/dag.png)

 ### Configuation

-The main file for configuring Snakemake to your system architecture is workflow/config/config.yaml.
+The main file for configuring Snakemake to your system architecture is `workflow/config/config.yaml`.
 This file has some features to note:

 {:.copy-code}
 ```bash
 cat workflow/config/config.yaml
 ```

-The first 14 lines instruct Snakemake to use the generic cluster executor plug-in to launch jobs with sbatch, which is the Slurm batching command.
+The first 14 lines instruct Snakemake to use the generic cluster executor plug-in to launch jobs with `sbatch`, which is the Slurm batching command.
-* Line 5 runs before the executor to create a top level directory to store the Slurm log files in a directory called "slurmLogs".
+* Line 4 runs before the executor to create a top level directory to store the Slurm log files in a directory called "slurmLogs".
 * Lines 10 and 11 tell Slurm to put slurm reports in a subfolder of `slurmLogs` named after the name of the rule.
 The name of the log file is the name of the rule, followed by wildcards and the Slurm job number.
 * Line 14 is commented out, it would tell Slurm where to send notification emails.
 To use this line, remove the "#" and add your email address where the placeholder address is.

-To edit this document, you can open it with the vim editor.
+To edit this document, you can open it with the Vim editor.

 {:.copy-code}
 ```bash